Skip to main content

 Overview

-As a developmental and health criminologist, Dr. Dylan Jackson uses a life-course lens to study the intersection of crime, criminal legal system contact, and health among children, youth, and families.
+As a developmental and health criminologist, Dr. Jackson uses a life-course lens to study the intersection of crime, criminal legal system contact, and health among children, youth, and families.
 His primary goal is to conduct research that informs policies and interventions that reduce health inequities for children, youth, and families impacted by crime and the criminal legal system.
 He applies interdisciplinary quantitative methods to study four substantive areas: 1) policing and adolescent health, 2) incarceration and health across the life course, 3) the health sequalae of violence and adverse childhood experiences, and 4) health promotion as developmental crime prevention.

 Select Publications